We're giving you the chance to win back the value of your meal - every time you dine this month!

 a bowl of seafood pasta

-What: For special occasions Don Giovanni in Manchester offers a more upmarket option with a menu replete with luxurious dishes.
-You’ll find a menu packed with fresh British seafood, including fresh mussels and clams served in a creamy sauce served with toasted bread, as well as lobster thermidor cooking with onion, parsley, cream and English mustard.
-Steaks are cooked over a josper grill if you fancy a decent red meat hit with that signature smoky flavour, while there is a whole selection of pizzas too, to ensure everyone’s catered.
+What: For special occasions, Don Giovanni in Manchester offers a more upmarket option with a menu replete with luxurious dishes.
+You’ll find the likes of British seafood, including fresh mussels and clams served in a creamy sauce with toasted bread, as well as lobster thermidor cooked with onion, parsley, cream and English mustard.
+Steaks are cooked over a josper grill if you fancy a decent red meat hit with that signature smoky flavour, while there is a whole selection of pizzas too, to ensure everyone’s catered for.

 Where: 1 Peter House, M1 5AN